Boxing has many interesting characters in its orbit.

 beginning with his next bout.

-Alvarez will move up in weight to challenge WBA super middleweight champion Rocky Fielding on Dec.
-15 at New York’s Madison Square Garden.
+challenge WBA super middleweight champion Rocky Fielding on Dec.
+15 at

 Golden Boy Promotions said Wednesday that Alvarez’s deal will be the richest athlete contract in sports history.

-Alvarez (50-1-2, 34 KOs) is coming off a victory over Gennady Golovkin in a middleweight showdown in September.
-That fight, like most of boxing’s biggest, was shown on pay-per-view.
-It cost $84.95 to be seen in high definition.
+(50-1-2, 34 KOs) is coming off a victory over Gennady Golovkin in a

-Fightworld.
+Frank Grillo explores the spiritual side of fight culture in the gripping new docu-series Fightworld.
 Now streaming on Netflix, the absorbing reality series follows actor and long-time fight enthusiast Frank Grillo

 as he immerses himself in a variety of different fight cultures in an